 What Caused the Biggest Exchange Fail Ever?

-A lot of famous and successful companies experience problems.
+A lot of famous and successful blockchain development companies experience problems.
 Some manage to fix them, but others fail and go broke.
 However, in the case of Mt.
 Gox, it all fully depended on management and the miscalculation of risk.
 Below are some of the problems that put Mt.
 Gox under threat of being hacked.

 Lack of VCS

 Version Control Software (VCS) is like a warm coat in winter — a must-have!
 It monitors all changes made in the database, and determines fraudulent actions, if there are any.
 With VCS, an IT company can see who made the changes and when he/she did it, and fix everything in time.
-Of course, for a company whose profit fully depends upon electronic data, lack of VCS can be fatal.
+Of course, for a blockchain development company whose profit fully depends upon electronic data, lack of VCS can be fatal.

 Lack of a testing policy